JTM-Network/contact-service/README.md

 # Contact Service
-Send an email message to registered email addresses from the contact forms on websites under JTM Network
+Send a notification message to admin users on the JTM Network from contact us forms used on my websites.